rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-14-d481b5820b57e1b0-notice-of-attachment-of-bank-account-dated-14102025-issued-under-rc-no-7760-of-2.md

 source: sebi
 stocks: []
 tags:
-- recovery
+- attachment
 - enforcement
-- bank-attachment
-- investment-advisor
+- investment-adviser
 - loftier-investment
+- recovery
 title: Notice of Attachment of Bank Account - RC No. 7760 of 2024 Against Loftier Investment Advisor and Research Pvt.
 Ltd. and Others
 ---